EstimatedEst. Read Time: 16 minutes

 The brachialis muscle lies underneath the biceps and is responsible for greater biceps width and overall upper arm size.

-The best dumbbell exercise for training the brachialis is a version of the dumbbell hammer curl called the Crossbody Hammer Curl done with a pronated forearm.
+The best dumbbell exercise for training the brachialis is a dumbbell hammer curl variation called the Crossbody Hammer Curl done with a pronated forearm.

 12.)
 PRONATED FOREARM CROSSBODY HAMMER CURL